Windom, Minnesota: Economy

 On December 1, 1987, Windom adopted the Minnesota "Star City" program to promote economic development and pursue the "Star City" designation.
 The city received the designation in August 1988.

 Windom's largest employers are Toro, Windom Public Schools-ISD 177, and Fortune Transportation with 600, 176, and 175 employees respectively.
 Windom is home to one of eight Toro manufacturing facilities.
 It is also the headquarters of Big Game Treestands.

 Windom has a labor force of 2,378, of whom 2,295 are employed; 85 are unemployed, creating an unemployment rate of 3.5%.
 The largest industries are educational services, health care and social assistance, with 26.3% of the employed population, and manufacturing, with 18.6% of the employed population.

 Media

 The town is served by the Cottonwood County Citizen, a weekly newspaper.

 The town is also served by three radio stations licensed to the town, two commercial and one non-commercial.

 Education

 Windom is home to several schools: Windom Area Middle/High School, Winfair Elementary School, Bridges Preschool and Red Rock Ridge ALC.
 It also has two private or church preschools: Busy Bees and Sunshine School.

 Windom Area Middle/High School

-Windom Area Middle/High School is home to students grade 4-12 due to renovations in 2003.
+Windom Area Middle/High School is the main Middle/Highschool in Windom,MN.
+Windom Area Middle/High School was home to students grade 4-12 due to renovations in 2003.
 The building originally only housed grades 5-12 after the renovations, but had to accommodate 4th-grade students starting in 2011 due to overcrowding in the elementary school building.
-Roughly 300 students attend the high school (grades 9-12) and 350 attend the middle school (grades 4-8).
+Now it houses 5-12 again starting in 2020.
+Roughly 300 students attend the high school (grades 9-12) and 350 attend the middle school (grades 5-8).
 The school is led by Principal Bryan Joyce and Superintendent Jamie Frank.